ronuraltindag/personalweb/content/about.md

 ### **PRESENTATIONS and SEMINARS**
 2020 - scheduled <br>
-Economics Department Seminar, Emory University. <br> Conference on Forced Displacement, Joint Data Center on Forced Displacement in Copenhagen.
+Population Association of America, (PAA 2020). <br> Economics Department Seminar, Emory University. <br> Conference on Forced Displacement, Joint Data Center on Forced Displacement in Copenhagen. <br>

 2019 <br>
 Research Initiative on the Economics of the Middle East (RIEME 2019), Heriot-Watt University. <br>